RealTigerCZ/minesweeper/about.md

 ## Missing features:
-- gameplay (yea it does not have any gameplay, you cant win or lose, you can only run it, click on tiles ale restart it)
+- gameplay (yea it does not have any gameplay)
 - lots of other thing like settings, proper menu etc.